-The hip flexor is responsible for significant leg movement, including lifting your thigh.
-When you strain the muscles of your hip flexor, they might tear, causing pain, or they could rupture, causing severe pain and impaired movement.
+The hip flexor is one of the large hip muscles responsible for significant leg movement, including lifting your thigh.
+When you strain these hip muscles, they might tear, causing pain, or they could rupture, causing severe pain and impaired movement.
 Several sports can lead to this type of injury, from soccer to football.
 However, you can heal these strained muscles by being patient with your body and utilizing common sense.

-Rest your hip flexor muscles following an injury.
+Rest your hip muscles following an injury.
 Do not run, lift your thigh up high or kick.
 Do not perform any activity that causes pain in your leg.
-For the first couple of days, keep with your feet elevated to relieve pain and inflammation from your hip flexor.
+For the first couple of days, keep with your feet elevated to relieve pain and inflammation from your hip flexor strain.

 Wrap your ice pack with a towel to keep it from touching your skin.

 Take an over-the-counter pain reliever to make the healing process easier to deal with.
 Nonsteroidal anti-inflammatory drugs, or NSAIDs, can reduce inflammation and ease pain, says the Mayo Clinic, which can make the process of allowing your hip flexor strain to heal faster and with less discomfort.
 Check with your doctor to make sure these medications are safe for you.